-That being said, Reddi-wip doesn’t quite hold up to whipping your own heavy cream at home.
-Reddi-wip contains mono- and diglycerides, which Isabel Smith, MS, RD, CDN, and founder of Isabel Smith Nutrition tells us are considered to be a class of trans fats that have escaped FDA classification as tran fat, and are therefore not included in the 2018 ban.
+That being said, Reddi-wip doesn't quite hold up to whipping your own heavy cream at home.
+Reddi-wip contains mono- and diglycerides, which Isabel Smith, MS, RD, CDN, and founder of Isabel Smith Nutrition, tells us are considered to be a class of trans fats that have escaped FDA classification as trans fat, and are therefore not included in the trans fat ban.
 "Avoid them anytime you're able to!"
 Smith advises.

 Eat This!
 Instead

 Although Kraft is the most common store-bought brand, you should also be checking the ingredients of any generic "whipped" topping out there.
 And if you need a substitute for Cool Whip, look no further than real whipped cream!
 No blender?
 No problem: Place a small Mason jar in the freezer for 15 minutes, pull it out, add a cup of heavy cream, a tablespoon of sugar, and shake!
 You'll have a freshly whipped topping — and toned arms.

 More content from Groceries

 - – 4 Best Store-Bought Pies To Save Your Thanksgiving